ExpediaGroup/styx/docs/developer-guide/api-overview.md

 ### Http Interceptor Interface

-A HTTP interceptor is an object transforms, responds, or runs side-effecting actions for HTTP traffic passing through.
+A HTTP interceptor is an object that transforms, responds, or runs side-effecting actions for HTTP traffic passing through.

 Styx arranges interceptors in a linear chain, forming a core of its proxying pipeline.